Lost in the Prompt Order: Revealing the Limitations of Causal Attention in Language Models: Hypotheses and analysis

 \textit{\textbf{Results 3.}} Option tokens receive exactly zero attention from context tokens in QOC by construction of the causal mask, confirming that the context-to-option pathway is blocked.
 Across layers, attention to options increases with depth in QOC but decreases in CQO, suggesting that QOC increasingly relies on the options themselves while CQO more effectively integrates contextual information (see~\Cref{fig:fig6-a}).
 Also, context attribution is 0.797 in CQO but only 0.335 in QOC (see~\Cref{fig:fig6-b}).

 \paragraph{Why doesn't the final attention fix it?} One may argue that the final answer token can still attend to the context in QOC.
 However, causal masking prevents the options themselves from being context-conditioned: all option hidden states are computed before any context is seen, so they cannot encode evidence--option alignment.
 Since later tokens cannot retroactively update earlier states (they can only read them), the model must do evidence--option comparison only at the final decoding step using context-blind option representations.
+This single-step-bottleneck view makes a concrete, testable prediction: interventions that either re-expose option tokens to the context (option repetition) or grant the model extra decoding steps past the full prompt (CoT prompting) should partially close the CQO--QOC gap, which is exactly what we observe in~\Cref{sec:interventions}.
+A formal information-theoretic derivation, showing that under QOC the mutual information between option representations and the context is zero by construction, is given in Appendix~\ref{app:theory}.

 \paragraph{Modulating factors.} Two factors modulate the gap severity.
 First, longer contexts show larger gaps (\Cref{tab:context_gap}): more context means more information becomes inaccessible under causal masking.
 Second, earlier answer positions suffer greater accuracy drops than later ones in QOC (\Cref{tab:position_gap}), as later options are near the context.